Bikaze/alx-interview/0x00-pascal_triangle/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions or improvements, feel free to open an issue or submit a pull request.
+If you have any suggestions, a different implementation or improvements, feel free to open an issue or submit a pull request.